boatartist/DIY_raspi_phone/README.md

 ## Running the code
 You can set flask_sms.py to execute like an app, and it will open a terminal window and then a web browser.
 I wasn't sure how else to make a text-based interface, so the flask website will open and you'll choose a contact from the drop-down or all unread messages, there's also a page for all messages stored on the sim, but i have all messages being saved in the text file and deleted from the sim, so this will normally be empty.

+## Things I'm going to do
+Replace the sketchily shortened HDMI cable with a better option, maybe buy ports and solder them together

+Get Internet working

 ## This is what the phone looks like